Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 Who is to blame here?

-I talked with the agency and wanted to be sure they understood I was quite upset with the change in the terms.
+I talked with the agency and wanted to be sure they understood I was pretty upset with the change in the terms.
 I also let this one go because I want an ongoing relationship with the agency.

-Perfection wanted–Mercy needed
+Perfection wanted–Mercy needed.

 The agency hires me and expects me to deliver every time, which I do for them.
 However, I have had cameras fail me in the past.

-“Burn me once shame on you, burn me twice shame on me” is what my good friend Tony Messano reminded me a few years ago.
-He too gets burned by clients.
+“Burn me once, shame on you, burn me twice, shame on me” is what my good friend Tony Messano reminded me a few years ago.
+He, too, gets burned by clients.
 There is a certain amount of trust that you have to have in a business relationship.
 Tony said I will take a risk once, but not twice.

 Next Time